 This species has a fragmented range (there is a small area of occupancy within the wide extent of occurrence) in Morocco, northern Algeria, Tunisia and the North African Spanish territories of Melilla and Ceuta.
-Apparently isolated populations in northern Niger and northern Mali refer to Bufo xeros (U. Joger pers. comm.); an introduced population is present on mainland Spain close to the Parque Natural los Alcornocales.
+Apparently isolated populations in northern Niger and northern Mali refer to Sclerophrys xeros (U. Joger pers. comm.); an introduced population is present on mainland Spain close to the Parque Natural los Alcornocales.
 It is not confirmed from the Western Sahara, although it might occur in the extreme north (Geniez et al. 2000).
 The species range from around sea level up to 2,650 m asl in the Atlas Mountains.

 Habitat and Ecology

 The species occurs in a wide-variety of habitats including rocky and stony areas, meadows, cork oak groves, Mediterranean scrub, and agricultural land and sometimes in urban areas.
 It breeds in fresh or brackish still or slow-flowing waterbodies.
 The females deposit approximately 5,000-10,000 eggs.
 During the day the adults of this species hide under rocks or in tunnels.

 There are generally no major threats to this widespread and adaptable species.
 Loss of suitable habitat and pollution resulting from development, and mortality through road kill are localized threats to some populations.